dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 When obtaining the prediction, we get an array of floats in the property `PredictedLabels`.
 The array is a float array of size **21125**.
 This is the output of model i,e 125x13x13 as discussed earlier.
 This output is interpreted by `YoloOutputParser` class and returns a number of bounding boxes for each image.
-Again these boxes are filtered so that we retrieve only 5 bounding boxes which have better confidence(how much certain that a box contains the obejct) for each object of the image.
-On console we display the label value of each bounding box.
+Again these boxes are filtered so that we retrieve only 5 bounding boxes which have better confidence(how much certain that a box contains the object) for each object of the image.
+On console, we display the label value of each bounding box.

 # Detect objects in the image: